eyereasoner/eye/let-turtle/README.md

     )].
     ```

-- eyelet supports reasoning with RDF Surfaces described in RDF Core as
+- eyelet-turtle supports reasoning with RDF Surfaces described in turtle
   e.g.
     ```
     # all cars are green or blue